UweGerdes/docker-postfix-cyrus-fetchmail/README.md

 ## SSL

 If you have a mailserver container it has it's own ssl-sert-snakeoil certificates - you may want to copy the files to a mounted volume and add them to the respective locations in this projects directory `etc/ssl/`.
-They are reused on the next `docker build`.
+They are reused on the next `docker build` and your mail clients should only comply on the first connection to the mailserver with that certificate.

 ## Logs